Victor-Dixon/projectscanner/DEVELOPER_RESUME.md

 ## 🎯 **Professional Summary**

-**DaDudekC** is an advanced full-stack developer and AI engineer with expertise spanning 64 projects across AI/ML, automation, operating systems, gaming, and financial technology.
+**dadudekc** is an advanced full-stack developer and AI engineer with expertise spanning 64 projects across AI/ML, automation, operating systems, gaming, and financial technology.
 With a strong focus on Python development and complex system architecture, they have demonstrated exceptional ability in creating self-optimizing systems, AI-powered automation, and advanced gaming platforms.

 **Key Strengths:**
 - **AI/ML Development:** 8 specialized projects with GPT integration and custom AI agents